-Businesses large and small across the local region plan to invest $808 million in expansion efforts adding 965 new jobs by 2015.
+Businesses large and small across Northwest Arkansas plan to invest $808 million in expansion efforts adding 965 new jobs by 2015.

 This data was collected in a group business retention effort shared by the Chambers of Commerce in Fayetteville, Springdale, Rogers, Bentonville-Bella Vista and Siloam Springs and overseen by the Northwest Arkansas Council.